Michael Briggs — Executive Director

 Laura earned a B.A. in Graphic Design from University of Tennessee at Chattanooga.
 Following graduation, she had the opportunity to work on marketing teams with other non-profits such as Habitat for Humanity, Unifi-Ed, and Young Life.
 Her work is guided by the belief that meaningful innovation requires a deep understanding of the people who use design.
 Away from work, Laura loves running, exploring national parks, and swing dancing.

 Austin studied English at Covenant College, where he discovered a passion for writing and storytelling.
 After graduating in 2011, he began his career as a copywriter at True North Custom Media.
 Since then, he has served in communications roles at National Christian Foundation and Leadership Ministries Worldwide.
 Austin joined the Chalmers Center as communications specialist in 2016.
-He and his wife, Grace, live in the St. Elmo neighborhood of Chattanooga with their son, Samuel.
+He and his wife, Grace, live in the St. Elmo neighborhood of Chattanooga with their two children, Sam and Maggie.

 Planning & Operations